cs440-team9/CS440-Project/integration/README.md

 ## Progress Log

+### Open Library API

+- Also for queries 'ab' to 'zb'
-- Retrieved and integrated books from Open Library API with queries from 'a' to 'z', and 'aa' to 'az'.
+- Retrieved and integrated books from Open Library API with queries from 'a' to 'z', and 'aa' to 'za'.

 ## Execution